uber-go/guide/style.md

     Remove(Entity)
 }

-// ConceteList is a list of entities. type ConceteList struct {
+// ConcreteList is a list of entities. type ConcreteList struct {
     AbstractList
 }
 ```